Remaining customer focused in the aftermath of a crisis is the key to survival

-With consumer sentiment and government advice constantly changing, this is also a great time to adopt agile ways of working to deliver new projects and capture customer demand.
+As consumer sentiment and rules change, this is also a great time to adopt agile ways of working to deliver new projects and capture customer demand.
 Tesco, for example, quickly shifted its operating model to double the number of its delivery slots in less than 2 months after lockdown started.
 Focus on slicing your changes or enhancements to your current products and services, or the development of new ones by delivering MVPs (minimum viable products) that will allow you to test and get early feedback from your customers.
 This will enable you to improve your products and services as you develop them, whilst allowing you to pivot at any given point and react to changing customer needs.
 As a result, you will avoid wasting any money at a time where cash flow is constrained.

 If you want to get under the skin of your customer experience, why not try one of our CX workshops.
-For more information or to sign up, click here
+For more information or to sign up, click here.